xorg/mtg-dashboard/README.md

 docker-compose up
 ```

 This starts the front- and backend and sets up the database.
-The frontend is accessible at `127.0.0.1:3000`
+The frontend is accessible at `http://localhost:3000`.
+The backend can be found at `http:/localhost:5000`

 # Testing and Coverage
 ```